TomasLukes/portfolio-page/README.md

 ## Future Improvements
-- ✅ The design and code are mostly completed.
+- ✅ The design and code are completed, accesiblity and resposivity fully implemented.
-- 👷 Some projects and information still need to be added.
+- 👷 Update project and other information throught my job hunt.
-- 👷 The page needs to be tested and refined for different displays.

 ## Last update:

-- 06/06/2023 - First rough version is done, now I will add some missing info and polish design after testing.
+- 09/06/2023 - Project is finished for now, but it will be updated in future.